 Services for people with sensory impairment

-An assessment of your needs is done to find out which services you require - called a community care assessment.
-It is done by a social worker or a member of the visual impairment team.
+Your needs are assessed to find out which services you require - called a community care assessment.
+A social worker or a member of the Visual Impairment team does the assessment.

-We will visit you in your home to offer advice, support and access to a range of equipment to help you to keep your independence.
+We visit you in your home to offer advice, support and access to a range of equipment to help you to keep your independence.
+Services include:

 - full assessment of need